twine-solutions/hcaptcha-research/README.md

 # hCaptcha Encryption Analysis
+> [!NOTE]
+> All findings on this repo were discovered before @43d9ab5's repo was posted.
 - Since [gravilk / bebebebe](https://github.com/43d9ab5/hcaptcha_hsw_encryption) decided to post the AES-Key's for `6c2596db2ce08d2f8763801d158624c790db3d34b0235bb33999fd85979fac64` (hsw.js), we might as well post some more information shedding some light on HSW's encryption.
-  > Note: All findings on this repo were discovered before @43d9ab5 was posted.

 ## Key Findings